 Storing the leftovers

 You can store this dairy-free spinach artichoke dip in an airtight container in the fridge for up to three days.
 Leftovers can be enjoyed cold but I prefer to reheat them in the microwave, oven, or on the stove.

 More dairy-free recipes to try

 - These vegan stuffed portobello mushrooms are perfect for special occasions.
 They’re gluten-free and made with simple, nutritious ingredients.

-- These date and coconut balls are a tasty plant-based snack idea.
+- These chocolate coconut date balls are a tasty plant-based snack idea.
 They’re easy to make and nutritious.

 Dairy-Free Spinach Artichoke Dip